kaykaym01/tech-resources/README.md

 # tech-resources
-Curating a list of resources for various careers in Tech including software engineering/web development, UX design, project management, data analysis, etc. Also including opportunities for women, Black people, and BIPOC folx.
+Curating a list of resources for various careers in Tech including software engineering/web development, UX design, project management, data analysis, etc. Also including opportunities for women and Black, Indigenous, & POC folx

 ## Web Development
 * [The Odin Project Free Full-Stack Curriculum](https://www.theodinproject.com/): Free full-stack coding bootcamps for HTML/CSS/JavaScript and RubyOnRails.
 A hands-on introduction to all of the essential tools you'll need to build real, working websites.